 FC – Short for “faceclaim.”
 The portrait used to represent a character.
-More often seen in forum, social media, and blogging games (see also: social media glossary at the end of this post).
+More often seen in forum, social media, and blogging games.

 freeform – Refers to writing and roleplaying games that do not require strict turn-taking, stat sheets, or dice rolls to play.

 GM – Short for “game master.”
+An admin user or staffer.
 Someone who controls the game.
 See also: imm, DM.

 god-modding – Occurs when one player takes control of another player’s character without their approval or consent, usually by writing out their actions and reactions for them.